Rewiring the Transformer with Depth-Wise LSTMs: Experiments

 \subsection{Main Results}

-We first examine the effects of our approach on the 6-layer Transformer on the WMT 14 English-German and English-French task to compare with \newcite{vaswani2017attention}, and results are shown in Table \ref{tab:bleuall}.
+We first examine the effects of our approach on the 6-layer Transformer on the WMT 14 English-German and English-French task to compare with \citet{vaswani2017attention}, and results are shown in Table~\ref{tab:bleuall}.

-In our approach (``with depth-wise LSTM''), we used the 2-layer neural network for the computation of the LSTM hidden state (as in Equation \ref{eqa:transformerhid}) and shared parameters across stacked encoder / decoder layers for computing the LSTM gates (in Equation \ref{eqa:igate}, \ref{eqa:fgate}, \ref{eqa:ogate}).
-Further details can be found in our ablation study.
+In our approach (``with depth-wise LSTM''), we used the 2-layer neural network for the computation of the LSTM hidden state (Equation~\ref{eqa:transformerhid}) and shared LSTM parameters across stacked encoder layers and different shared parameters across decoder layers for computing the LSTM gates (Equations~\ref{eqa:igate},~\ref{eqa:fgate},~\ref{eqa:ogate}).
+Details are provided in our ablation study.

-Table \ref{tab:bleuall} shows that our approach to use the depth-wise LSTM for the convergence of the Transformer can bring significant improvements on both tasks over the Transformer with residual connections with both the Transformer Base setting and the Transformer Big Setting.

-We conjecture that our approach with the base setting brings about more improvements on the English-German task than that on the English-French task may because that the performance on the English-French task using a large dataset ($\sim 36M$) may rely more on the capability of the model (i.e. the number of parameters) than on the complexity of the modeling function (i.e. depth of the model, non-linearity strength per-layer, etc.).
-With the Transformer Big model which contains more parameters than the Transformer Base, the improvement on En-Fr ($+1.52$) is larger than that on En-De ($+0.79$).
+Table~\ref{tab:bleuall} shows that our approach based on the depth-wise LSTM can obtain significant improvements on both tasks over the original Transformer with both the Transformer Base setting and the Transformer Big setting.
+In particular, significant improvements ($+1.19$ BLEU) obtained by our approach on the En-Fr task (trained on $\sim 36$M sentence pairs) may rely more on the capacity of the model (i.e. the number of parameters) than on the complexity of the modeling function (i.e. depth of the model, non-linearity strength per-layer, etc.).
+With the Transformer Big model which contains more parameters than the Transformer Base, the improvement on En-Fr ($+1.19$) is larger than that on En-De ($+0.75$), with $\sim 15$M sentence pairs.
+The $4.5$M dataset of the En-De task is not small, and the Cs-En data that has more than $15$M sentence pairs is even larger, and can be considered a large-scale dataset.
+Together with the English-French experiment (Table~\ref{tab:bleuall}), this allows us to assess the effectiveness of our approach with large datasets and deep Transformers.
+For fairness and reliable comparisons across all our experiments, we strictly followed the experiment settings of \citet{vaswani2017attention} by default, without using relative positional encoding \cite{shaw2018self}, dense connections, larger number of warm up steps, and larger batch sizes, although several previous studies \cite{wang2019learning,zhang2019improving,li2020shallow,li2022ode} employ some or all of these different settings for higher BLEU scores.
+Results are shown in Table~\ref{tab:deep}.